gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 #### Concepts
 - classification of rts
+    - schedulability is the design requirement, for hard real time the deadlines have to be met or the system goes under
 - usefulness function of rts
-- diff btwn geeral prupose OS and rtos
+- diff btwn general purpose OS and rtos
+    - the design philosophy for OS is time-sharing whereas RTOS is event-driven
+    - the design requirement for OS is high throughput whereas RTOS is schedulability
+    - the performance metric for OS is fastest average response were RTOS ensures worst-case response
+    - when there is overload OS is fair and RTOS meets critical deadlines
-- diff between user space andkernel space (how to access kernel space from user space)
+- diff between user space and kernel space (how to access kernel space from user space)
 - beneifts of using kernel modu,es
     - how to write kernel modules
 - processes and threads
+    -
+- 3 things that a real time task running as kernel module needs:
+    - init_module -> initializes and prepares module for running
+    - task specific code ->
+    - cleanup_module -> cleans up resources so module can't be called
+        - invoked by rmmod
 ##### Memory Space for processes and threads
 - processes do not share any common space
 - threads share common space,